 MADE POSSIBLE THROUGH THE GENEROUS SUPPORT OF QUAIL VALLEY CHARITIES AND ANONYMOUS DONORS

-Scope of Internship: Summer 2019 is shaping up to be an exciting season for growth and learning.
-The Environmental Learning Center (ELC) seeks up to two motivated college interns with multi-disciplinary interests to explore career avenues in environmental education and conservation through assisting staff in teaching nature-based camps for children, conducting ecological field research, maintaining large display aquaria used for public education about the Indian River Lagoon, and receiving mentoring from environmental education and conservation professionals.
+Scope of Internship: Summer 2020 is shaping up to be an exciting season for growth and learning.
+The Environmental Learning Center (ELC) seeks a motivated college intern with multi-disciplinary interests to explore career avenues in environmental education and nature conservation through assisting staff in teaching nature-based camps for children, conducting ecological field research, maintaining large display aquaria used for public education about the Indian River Lagoon, and receiving mentoring from environmental education and conservation professionals.
 Interns must be able to work independently and professionally, exhibit positive attitudes at all times, and mentor younger students.

-Eligibility: The internship is open to undergraduate students registered at least part-time at their institution of study for the semesters before and after the summer who have completed at least one year of coursework at the start of the internship, and who are working towards a four year degree.
-Applicants must be in good academic standing, be at least 18 years old, have a valid driver’s license, and be a U.S. citizen.
-At least one of the available intern positions must be filled by a student who is an Indian River County resident.
+Eligibility: The internship is open to undergraduate students registered at least part-time at their institution of study for the semesters before and after the summer, who have completed at least one year of coursework at the start of the internship, and who are working towards a four year degree.
+Applicants must be in good academic standing, be at least 18 years old, have a valid driver’s license, and be eligible for employment in the United States.
+In accordance with program funder guidelines, the intern selected must be a resident of Indian River County.

 Compensation: This is a paid internship with a $2,500 stipend.